60+ Employee Engagement Ideas With Real Examples

 Regular job training helps employees develop skills and feel more satisfied and engaged with work as they apply their learnings to new challenges.
 Conferences are another easy way to help your team grow their skills and network with other experts and exchange ideas.

-Fintech company Braviant Holdings offers employees up to $4,500 to use toward relevant events, conferences, workshops or professional development programs.
+Fintech company Braviant Holdings offers employees up to $4,500 to use toward relevant professional development programs.
 They also have an internal leadership program to provide managers with the knowledge and resources to enhance their leadership skills.
 According to Braviant, “it’s especially important for us to foster an environment where employees are encouraged to stretch their abilities and think about new ways to add value.”

 Education reimbursement and stipends encourage employees to learn outside of the office and bring new ideas back to their daily work.
 At Pitchbook, one of the top characteristics they look for in new employees is a desire to learn, and they quench that thirst with various education-related benefits.
 Some of their top benefits include industry training, tuition reimbursement programs and and an annual education stipend.